 Below are the points discussed for the barriers of entrepreneurship

 Raw material: Non-availability of raw materials required for production during the peak season.
 This leads to an increase in the price of raw materials due to competition.

 Machinery: Machines are necessary but they are also expensive and due to top change in technology they become obsolete and require replacement which requires cash in hand.
-It becomes very difficult for small business organization to keep their production process updated
+It becomes very difficult for the small business organization to keep its production process updated.

-Land and buildings: Acquisition of land and construction of a building at a prominent place requires huge expenditure.
+Land and buildings: The acquisition of land and construction of a building at a prominent place requires huge expenditure.
 If the land is rented, it becomes a fixed cost and a constant concern for the entrepreneur.

 2. Financial constraints:

-Availability of funds is a major concern.
-Delay in starting or running a business results in a delay in the source of finance.
+The availability of funds is a major concern.
+Delay in starting or running business results in a delay in the source of finance.

 3. Personal barrier:

-These are due to emotional block of a person.
-They cause mental blockage.
+These are due to the emotional block of a person.
+They cause a mental blockage.
 They are: –